Menu (linked Index)

 Vector Cross Product

-- It is defined only in three-dimensional Euclidean space. (each vector can only have three components)
+- The cross product is defined only in three-dimensional Euclidean space. (each vector can only have three components)

 - Unlike the dot product, the result of a cross product is another vector, not a scalar and it is orthogonal to the the multiplicand vectors